lanza/vim-lldb/README.md

 Installation is easiest using a package manager such as bundle:

-    Bundle "gilligan/vim-lldb"
+    call minpac#add('lanza/vim-lldb')

 Of course you are free to manually copy the files to your vimrc folder if you prefer that for whatever weird reason.

 Usage/Getting Help